 and the Liberal Studies

 English program are collaborating to bring you the Writing Tips Tree.
 The program helps to celebrate the National Day on Writing on October 20.

-authors, and poetry slam celebrations.
-This year marks the seventh annual
+poetry slam celebrations.
+This year marks the seventh annual celebration at IUP.

 Learn more about the National Day on Writing.